JoshuaLPF/AlignSal/README.md

 # AlignSal -- TGRS 2025
 ## Efficient Fourier Filtering Network with Contrastive Learning for AAV-based Unaligned Bi-modal Salient Object Detection [[paper]](https://arxiv.org/abs/2411.03728)
-- **April 2, 2025**
-  The paper is accepted by TGRS:tada::tada:
-- **November 4, 2024**
-  The paper is undergoing peer review.
-The code will be released upon acceptance of the paper.
 - ![Framework](https://github.com/JoshuaLPF/AlignSal/blob/main/Figure/framework.png)
 - In this project, we designed **AlignSal**, which achieves both real-time performance and high accuracy for UAV-based unaligned Bi-modal Salient Object Detection (BSOD).
 - Please cite our paper if you find it useful for your research.